nearform/polaris/README.md

 #### Create stories for native and web platform

-Storybook integrates with Polaris and offers an easy solution to presents UI components on different platform for native and web.
-You would need to create subfolder called `stories` inside your component folder.
-Then use different file names to target different platforms where you want to develop, view or test your components.
+Storybook integrates with Polaris and offers an easy solution to present the UI components on both native and web platforms.
+To create a new story you would need to create a subfolder called `stories` inside your component folder.
+Then use different filenames to target different platforms where you want to develop, view or test your components.

 For example: